 At the Texas Energy Institute, we drive innovation across a wide range of sustainable energy topics.
 Our interdisciplinary research supports clean energy advancement, technology integration, and workforce development across Texas and beyond.
-Below is a preview of some of our areas of focus:
+Below is a preview of some of our areas of focus.

 Collaborators:

 Mo Jamshidi, Ph.D., Brian Kelley, Ph.D., Ram Krishnan, Ph.D., Hariharan Krishnaswami, Ph.D., Rolando Vega, Ph.D., P.E.
-(UTSA & Texas Sustainable Energy Research Institute)
+(UTSA & Texas Energy Institute)

 Collaborators: